Decorating in Green, and Choosing the Right Floor Plants:

 As always, please reach out with any questions at 203-661-5600, or by email at [email protected] Another great way to learn more is to stop into our showroom and have a chat with our experts.
 We can show you around the shop, and give you some tips or ideas.
 Thanks for reading! and we'll hope to see you soon.

-Justin Lievano works in the Flower Shop, and he thinks that having plants in a room suffuses it with life.
+by Justin Lievano who believes that having plants in a room suffuses it with life.